Xposed-Modules-Repo/com.darkeyes.tricks/README.md

 - Hide VPN notification
 - Hide "Network may be monitored"
 - Hide the build version in the QS when developer options are enabled (Android 10+)
-- Double tap to sleep on statusbar or lockscreen (Android 12+ but not Android 14)
+- Double tap to sleep on statusbar or lockscreen (Android 12+)
+- Quick pulldown for quick settings (Android 12+)
 - Volume keys control cursor
 - Volume keys skip track
 - Power key toggle torch (with proximity check)